aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xls-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XLS to PPTX via Python or Online App" h2="XLS to PPTX conversion in your Python applications without installing Microsoft Excel<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLS to PPTX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLS and PPTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLS file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can be used to automate the conversion of XLS to PPTX files.
+It is a two-step process that involves the use of the Aspose.Cells for Python via .NET API to convert the XLS file to PDF and then the Aspose.Slides for Python via .NET API to save the created PDF into the desired Microsoft PowerPoint format.
+The Aspose.Cells for Python via .NET API is a powerful tool that can be used to read, write, and manipulate XLS files.
+It supports a wide range of features such as creating charts, applying formulas, and formatting cells.
+It also supports a variety of file formats including XLS, XLSX, CSV, and ODS.
+The Aspose.Slides for Python via .NET API is a powerful tool that can be used to create, read, and manipulate PowerPoint presentations.
+It supports a wide range of features such as creating slides, adding text, and inserting images.
+It also supports a variety of file formats including PPT, PPTX, and ODP.
+Using the Aspose.Total for Python via .NET API, developers can easily automate the conversion of XLS to PPTX files.
+It is a simple and efficient way to convert XLS files to PowerPoint presentations.
+The API is easy to use and provides a wide range of features that can be used to create high-quality presentations.

 {{% /blocks/products/pf/feature-page-summary %}}